A Story is What Happens When Desire Encounters Resistance

 Desires meet a lot of different type of resistance.
 Your circumstances can keep you from your desires.
 Other people can keep you from your desires.
 Even more confusingly, you can have contradictory desires waging war in your own psyche.

 It is frustrating when our desires encounter resistance.
 But imagine a world where you get everything you desire.
 Is it paradise?
 Surprisingly, it isn't.
-We are fortunate to live in a world where our desires encounter resistance.
-We are shaped by this resistance just as much as we are shaped by our desires.
+We are fortunate to live in a world where our every desires isn’t magically materialized.
+We are shaped by the resistance we experience just as much as we are shaped by our desires.

 But how do we navigate all of this?
 We are born into this world with a web of nuanced, vibrant, often contradictory desires that confront a matrix of resistance, and despite the complexity that this creates we long for a roadmap for what to do with all of it.
 If there was a a instruction manual to human desire it would be bigger than any library could hold and longer than any human could read.